badlydrawnrod/arviss_cpp/README.md

 written in terms of C++ concepts, so the idea of what constitutes a CPU and what `Fetch()` and `Dispatch()` do, is defined by a number of C++ concepts.

+Let's walk through an example to see how concepts are used in Arviss.

 Here's the same code again, but this time shown in the context of a function template.

 ```cpp